Mental Health Facilities Charlotte, NC

 Renfrew Center Of North Carolina

-Renfrew Center Of North Carolina is a mental health facility in Charlotte, NC, located at 6633 Fairview Road, in the 28210 zip code.
-Renfrew Center Of North Carolina provides partial hospitalization/day treatment and outpatient treatment.
-Renfrew Center Of North Carolina provides group therapy, trauma therapy and individual psychotherapy to seniors 65 or older, children / adolescents and adults.
+Renfrew Center Of North Carolina is a mental health clinic in Charlotte, NC, located at 6633 Fairview Road, 28210 zip code area.
+Renfrew Center Of North Carolina provides outpatient treatment and partial hospitalization/day treatment.
+Renfrew Center Of North Carolina offers individual psychotherapy, trauma therapy and couples/family therapy to young adults, children / adolescents and adults.
 Renfrew Center Of North Carolina also supports patients with eating disorders.
-Some other services available at Renfrew Center Of North Carolina include family psychoeducation and diet and exercise counseling.
+Additional services offered at Renfrew Center Of North Carolina include family psychoeducation and diet and exercise counseling.

 Learn More